Main Types of Revenue

 3. Subscription Fees

-Netflix, Spotify and gym memberships are good examples of this type of income stream.
-If your company produces helpful content, you might offer subscriptions for access to it.
-In addition to charging one-time entrance fees to your business, consider offering a subscription as well (think museum memberships, season passes, etc.).
+Netflix and gym memberships are popular examples of this type of income stream aimed at individual consumers, while there are plenty of digital providers that offer subscriptions to businesses.
+If your business offers educational content, you might offer subscriptions for access to it.
+Or if you are a business with one-time entrance fees, consider offering a subscription as well eg. museum memberships, season passes.

 4. Renting, Leasing and Lending

-With this type of revenue stream, you temporarily allow customers to use an asset for a fixed time.
-Airbnb and CarNextDoor fall into this category.
+With this type of revenue stream businesses temporarily allow customers to use an asset for a fixed period.
+AirBnB and car rental companies fall into this category.

 5. Licensing to Third Parties

-You can take advantage of licensing to third parties when you retain an asset’s copyright but allow third parties to use it for a fee.
-We often see this type of revenue stream used for photography and music.
+You can take advantage of licensing assets to third parties to use for a fee while retaining the copyright.
+This revenue stream is common in industries such as photography or stock photos and music.

 6. Brokerage Fees